 Chili is the embodiment of coziness, and I love digging into a soothing, hearty bowl.
 It’s sort of like a warm embrace on a chilly day.
 That being said, I’m always on the quest to reimagine the cherished classic, and this version was an instant hit among my family.
 It also harbors a healthful secret.
 With a quintet of blood pressure-friendly heroes—spinach, pumpkin, white beans, garlic, and a surprising dash of cocoa powder—this chili melds heartiness with health benefits.
 So, delve into this nutrient-rich pot and savor every scrumptious spoonful!

 - Total Time

-- One 28-ounce can diced tomatoes with liquid, preferably reduced-sodium
+- • 1 can (28 ounces) diced tomatoes with liquid

 Liberally coat a large pot or Dutch oven with oil spray and warm over medium-high heat.
 Add the onion and bell pepper and sauté, stirring occasionally, for about 7 minutes, or until the onion softens.
 Add the garlic, stir everything together, and cook until fragrant, about 30 seconds.